ArduPilot/ardupilot_wiki/copter/source/docs/improving-the-capabilities-of-your-multicopter.rst

 This page describes one of our members (Euan Ramasy's) highly advanced photographic quadcopter.
-It illustrates the incremental improvements he has been and is making to better optimize it's performance and usefulness and serves as an excellent example for how to properly undertake development and improvement of your own copter for your own uses.
+It illustrates the incremental improvements he has been and is making to better optimize its performance and usefulness and serves as an excellent example for how to properly undertake development and improvement of your own copter for your own uses.